 The X3 ATR Mgmt comes with a lot of optional features that can add to its price, from the massage/heat features we tested to the headrest and your choice of foam.
 The configuration we tested lets us work and play for hours without any back or body aches; although, the armrests could be a little softer.
 Those armrests can move up/down, forward/back and twist in/out.
 The seat’s also movable, as is the height, and the backrest and recline from 90-130 degrees.

-Most people don’t need the $100 heat and massage feature add-on, which you can power it via your PC or a battery pack.
+Most people don’t need the $100 heat and massage feature add-on, which you can power via your PC or a battery pack.
 It feels nice on the lower back but isn’t very strong.
+You can also consider the X-Chair Elemax, which brings heat, massage and active cooling to the chair

 More: X-Chair X3 ATR Mgmt